RPTransLink/core/README.md

 # core
-Reusable Business Logic for all platforms for Translink Vancouver
+Multi-platform project for Translink Vancouver based on GhoneGap